kusala9/DanielMoraite.github.io/docs/satellite1.md

                 ]
               }

+You might want to make sure you get the right data: setting up the time frame, if clouds, by adding some filters:

-In 3:   # get images that overlap with our area of interest
+        # get images that overlap with our area of interest
         geometry_filter = {
           "type": "GeometryFilter",
           "field_name": "geometry",